 Dr. Semrad's clinical interest is in small intestinal diseases and nutrition, in particular celiac disease, malabsorption/diarrheal diseases, short bowel syndrome, and small bowel endoscopy (capsule and double balloon enteroscopy).
 For the past 25 years, she has cared for patients with celiac disease in her clinical practice.
 She has authored chapters on Diarrhea and Malabsorption in the Cecil Textbook of Medicine.
 At National Digestive Disease Meetings, she has moderated and co-chaired numerous sessions on celiac disease and has been an invited speaker at the International Celiac Disease Symposiums.
 She is the director for Clinical Research in the Celiac Disease Center at the University of Chicago.

 Taste Testing: The theme for this month is energy bars.
 This will follow Dr. Semrad's presentation.

 Food Pantry Items Needed: Please consider bringing a gluten free item to donate to the food pantry.
 They can take everything GF such as mixes, soups, pasta, cereal, breads, crackers, rice.
 Baking mixes and foods that kids enjoy are particularly appreciated.
-MAGIC is also sponsoring one child who receives food from the food pantry.
-His special diet requirements are gluten free, egg free and nut free -- his food must be packaged in a nut free facility.
-If bringing food specifically for him, please mark it as being for the sponsored child.

 The following events are listed as a service to members.
 They are neither sponsored by nor endorsed by MAGIC.